-If you opt for disposable utensils, look for something that’s biodegradable and compostable like these wooden utensils, made from sustainably forested and harvested birch.
-I love wooden utensils because you can easily hand stamp the handles in a color and pattern that will match your party decor (a simple and quick DIY).
+If you opt for disposable utensils, look for something that’s biodegradable and compostable like these wooden utensils, from Shop Wood U. I love wooden utensils because you can easily hand stamp the handles in a color and pattern that will match your party decor (a simple and quick DIY).

 Eco-Friendly Party Cup Alternatives